-Cloud hosted applications disrupt high-end software.
-It challenges high-margins, undermines the need for infrastructure and support than allows software giants to get away with huge costs.
+Cloud-hosted applications disrupt high-end software.
+It challenges high-margins, undermines the need for infrastructure and support that allows software giants to get away with huge costs.

 Oracle, originally a software company but since buying Sun Microsystems with a large hardware business, is in a more nuanced position.
 It lost server sales to cloud computing while its software business is challenged by nimble, commoditised cloud-based apps.
 SAP faces just the app challenge.

 Second, the old school companies have enjoyed relatively high margins in at least parts of their businesses.
 Even Dell’s commodity hardware margins were higher than the wafer-thin margins Amazon squeezes from its IaaS – infrastructure as a service – business.